hashkat/hashkat/docs/README.md

 * No mention in the documentation of the network queries from *network.h* that can be inputted to learn certain network information

 * the code map image on the developers page needs to be fixed

+* key words page mentions interactive mode is under development

+* more terms could be added to key words page